 He was imprisoned several times during 1930-35 in connection with the Salt Satyagraha and other movements launched by Congress.
 He completed his Autobiography in Almora Jail on February 14, 1935.

-1936-38: Nehru travelled to Europe again due to his wife’s illness.
+1936-38: Nehru traveled to Europe again due to his wife’s illness.
 But this trip also sparked his interest in socialism and Marxism.

 He was elected President of the Lucknow Session in 1936 again.
 The Congress party decided to contest the provincial elections of 1937 despite disagreement from Nehru and Gandhi Ji.